The Metropolis That Wasn’t

 Many of Nevada’s ghost towns boomed, prospered, and faded in the 1800s, when the state was largely undeveloped and had no major population centers.
 It’s hard to believe that a city that existed in the 1940s—an era of jet engines and color television—has all but vanished.

 Metropolis ghost town, north of Wells in central Elko County, is distinctive in other ways, too.
-Unlike Candelaria, Delamar, Rhyolite, and most every other Nevada ghost town, the grandiloquently named Metropolis was never a mining center.
+Unlike Candelaria, Delamar, Rhyolite, and every other Nevada ghost town, the grandiloquently named Metropolis was never a mining center.
 Rather, its reason for being was equal parts farming, proselytism, and hope.

 Similar to present-day Hadley in Nye County, Metropolis was a company town.
 It was founded in 1910 by the Pacific Reclamation Company of New York, which envisioned a layout in which 7,500 people could live in harmony, supporting themselves by growing wheat in a region grossly unsuitable for doing so.
 Pacific Reclamation’s ambitious plan for Metropolis included a central business district, amusement hall, and other amenities.
 The Southern Pacific Railroad even built a spur from Wells, in hopes of transporting more goods and passengers.
 However, the local climate had other plans.